-In line with the reorganisation of the University, we have uploaded the new schools to KAR so that records show accurately affiliated with the schools and divisions as they stand now.
+In line with organising for success, we have created the new Divisions list on KAR so that records are accurately affiliated with the schools and divisions as they stand now.
 This is important so that:

 - new deposits can be affiliated to the appropriate schools